 Optical Power - Power or Loss? ("Absolute" vs. "Relative" Measurements)

 Practically every measurement in fiber optics refers to optical power measured in dB.
 The power output of a transmitter or the input to receiver are "absolute" optical power measurements, that is, you measure the actual value of the power.
 Loss is a "relative" power measurement, the difference between the power coupled into a component like a cable, splice or a connector and the power that is transmitted through it.
 This difference in power level before and after the component is what we call optical loss and defines the performance of a cable, connector, splice, etc. Even an OTDR (described below) measures optical power to measure loss.
-Take a minute and read about "dB," the measurement unit of power and loss in optical fiber measurements.
+Take a minute and read more about "dB")" the measurement unit of power and loss in optical fiber measurements.